 If the world of "psychology" is a tree, counseling psychology is a branch on the tree of psychology.
 The purpose of counseling psychology is to support overall mental health and the ability to function in daily living throughout life.
 In general, most people have longer lives these days and lots of changes occur over it.
 Some changes are easy, some are hard and there’s a whole lot in between.
 At times it’s hard to adjust, it feels overwhelming and it becomes hard to adapt and grow and move on.
 Change is hard sometimes.

 Counseling psychology helps tremendously with adapting, growing and moving on.
 It helps with change and it helps with the times we get stuck.
 Counseling psychology helps us get unstuck and get on with the change.
 When we grow, we change and move on into living life more fully.

 Counseling psychology’s focus is on supporting people in three areas: adjustment, distress and well-being.
-Helping a person who becomes a client or patient to address challenges effectively through reducing distress, adjusting to-adapting to the change and moving into a better experience of feeling “well” or well-being, especially our mental health wellness.
+Helping a person who becomes a client or patient to address challenges effectively.
+They are supported in reducing distress, adjusting to/adapting to the change and moving into a better experience of feeling “well” or well-being, especially their mental health wellness.
 Counseling psychology frequently helps a client discover better coping skills so s/he/they can roll with the change and grow.

 There are 4 general categories of therapy, though there are many types of therapy.
 These categories are:

 In short, psychotherapy and counseling work well together.
 Together through the therapeutic relationship, a person can face their distress, connect with inherent personal strengths, learn new skills and receive help in coping with life’s changes in order to adapt and grow.
 Psychotherapy and counseling help to cultivate mental health wellness and overall well-being.